Lesterpaintstheworld/terminal-velocity/characters/character_development.md

 - **Isabella Torres**: Further exploration needed on her internal conflicts regarding AI rights and personal relationships.
 - **Marcus Reynolds**: Additional insights required on his transition from skepticism to collaboration with AI.
 - **Cipher**: Clarification on its emotional evolution and relationship dynamics with human characters.
+- **Echo**: Additional insights required on its journey of self-discovery and acceptance.
+- **Nova**: Further exploration needed on its identity and purpose in a human-dominated world.

 ## Character Arc Evolution Log
 - **Isabella Torres**: